mikenoethiger/bank-server/readme.md

 # Protocol

 Communication between server and client is established through sockets.
-A simple text protocol ensures consent between the server and client.
-It is subject of this chapter to reveal the mechanics of this protocol.
+A simple text protocol ensures consent between the parties.
+This chapter explains in detail how this protocol works.
+You might want to jump to the [Actions](#Actions) chapter if you're only interested in the usages / API specification.

 *Request* refers to data that is sent from client to server. *Response* refers to data that is sent from server to client.